 But aren’t stranded and solid cables of the same category type the same gauge size?
 Yes, indeed they are.
 That’s because the final conductor size, regardless of whether it is made up of multiple strands or one solid conductor, are the same.
 In other words, a 24 AWG cable is still a 24 AWG cable.

 How Do they Differ?

 The construction of the cable also impacts termination.
-Insulation Displacement Connectors (IDCs) on jacks, patch panels and connecting blocks are made for solid cable.
+IDCs on jacks, patch panels and connecting blocks are made for solid cable.
 The individual conductors of a solid cable will hold their shape and properly seat in the IDC, while stranded conductors will typically break and can come loose over time.
 Solid wire is also considered more rugged and less susceptible to corrosion since it has less surface area than a stranded wire.

 Another key difference is electrical performance.
 Solid cables are better electrical conductors and provide superior, stable electrical characteristics over a wider range of frequencies, offering lower susceptibility to high-frequency effects and lower DC resistance than stranded cables.
 That’s precisely why TIA standards allow a 20% increase in attenuation for stranded construction.

 Which do I Choose?

 When it comes to horizontal cable runs, there is no choice.
 Solid cable is the standard due to its better electrical performance and ability to punch down to IDCs .
 Where you do have a choice is with patch cords since most manufacturers offer both.